-- Sun Protectant

-- Crops, Turf and Ornamentals: Enhances Crop Yields, Plant Health and Plant Vigor against Sun Stresses

-- Commercially Available Domestically
+- Plant Health - · Crops, Turf and Ornamentals: Increases Yields and Quality - Commercially Available Domestically and Approved in Canada; International Expansion Efforts Underway

-Haven is a "sun protectant" plant health product that is applied to the leaves of plants to reduce sun stress.
+Haven is a plant health product that is applied to the leaves of plants to reduce sun stress.
 In stressful environments, such as intense sunlight or drought, crops lose yield and quality.
 Haven is based on a technology of naturally-derived, plant-based compounds that we licensed from Kao Corporation for use in the United States.
 The licensed patents are directed to methods of promoting plant growth and increasing biomass and crop yield.
 Haven reflects light and heat from leaves, which lowers plant temperatures, resulting in less stress to the crops and higher yields and quality.
 Field trials in 2014 in the United States and Chile demonstrated a reduction in sun-stressed fruit and an increase in quality characteristics on citrus, apples and grapes, increased yields on walnuts, almonds and wheat, often equal to or better than the commercial standard, and increased turf growth.
 Unlike competing products, Haven does not leave an undesirable deposit or residue on crops.
-Field trials in 2016 and 2017 demonstrated increased yields, plant growth and/or quality of almonds, walnuts, apples, corn, tomatoes, blackberries, grapes and citrus.
+Field trials in 2018 and 2016 demonstrated increased yields, plant growth and/or quality of almonds, walnuts, apples, com, tomatoes, blackberries, grapes and citrus.
 As a biostimulant, Haven did not require EPA registration, but state submissions were made in the first quarter of 2017 and we launched Haven commercially in March 2017.
-We received California approval in January 2018.
+We received California approval in January 2018 and CFIA approval for Canada in December 2018, with the decision currently out for public comment.
+Commercialization efforts are also underway in the European Union and Brazil.